-Check box Fail the task if the command execution fails Selected Cleared Selected Cleared Do not back up until the command execution is complete Selected Selected Cleared Result Preset Perform the backup only after the command is successfully executed.
+Check box Selection Fail the task if the command execution fails Selected Cleared Selected Cleared Do not back up until the command execution is complete Selected Selected Cleared Cleared Result Preset Perform the backup only after the command is successfully executed.
 Fail the task if the command execution fails.
-Perform the backup after the command is executed despite execution failure or success.
 N/A Perform the backup concurrently with the command execution and irrespective of the command execution result.